JamBrain/DairyBox/readme.md

 ## Setup Part 2: Source
 Initialize a new repository in the `www` directory, and set the origin to your source repository.

+**NOTE:** You may want to fork the `ludumdare/ludumdare` repository to your own GitHub account.
+If you do, adjust the `git remote` command below accordingly.

 ```
 cd www
 git init